brite3001/Crypto-Market-Alerts/README.md

-# Crypto signal Generator
+# Crypto Market Signals
-Generates market signals based on the crypto market data via the Binance python API.
+Generates market signals based on the crypto market data.
+OHLCV data is grabbed from the python-binance API.
 Uses gotify to send signal notifications to my phone.

 ## Signals